chromebrew/crew-profile-base/README.md

 Packages put scripts in this directory that contain code executed by a Bourne-compatible shell.

+### bash.d

+Packages put scripts in this directory that should only be executed when bash is the running shell.
+This directory is expected to contain bash completion scripts.

+### zsh.d

+Packages put scripts in this directory that should only be executed when zsh is the running shell.
+This directory is expected to contain zsh completion scripts.

 ### profile

 The Bourne-compatible executable file to be executed when the shell starts.
 It sets a few default settings that should not be changed, sources all the files in `env.d` then all the files in `profile.d`